Introduction

 Average Cost Range: $5,000 to $20,000

-Cinder block foundations offer a balance between durability and cost.
-The final price is affected by the foundation’s size, the cost of materials, and labor rates in the area.
+Cinder block foundations offer a good mix of strength and cost.
+The final price depends on the size of the foundation, material costs, and local labor rates.

 Basement Foundation